abhirick/mat-accounts-service/README.md

    - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
    - Select the project
 - Choose the Spring Boot Application file (search for @SpringBootApplication)
-- Right Click on the file and Run as Java Application
+- Right Click on the file and Run as Spring Boot App.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: